Difference Between WebLogic and JBoss

 The JBoss Enterprise Application Platform (or JBoss EAP) is a subscription-based/open-source Java EE-based application server runtime platform used for developing, deploying, and hosting highly-transactional Java applications also services.
 The JBoss Enterprise Application Platform is a division of the JBoss Enterprise Middleware portfolio of software.
 Because it is Java-based, the JBoss application server functions over platforms; it is available on any operating system that supports Java.

-The JBoss Enterprise Application Platform was developed by JBoss, presently a division of Red Hat.
+JBoss developed the JBoss Enterprise Application Platform, presently a division of Red Hat.
 JBoss EAP gives two operating modes for JBoss EAP instances: standalone server or managing the domain.
 The standalone server operating mode represents operating JBoss EAP as an individual server instance.
 The managed domain operating mode enables the management of multiple JBoss EAP instances from a particular control point.
 In addition, JBoss EAP includes APIs plus development frameworks for fast-developing secure plus scalable Java EE applications.